ros-navigation/docs.nav2.org/docs/setup_guides/transformation/setup_transforms.md

 ## Transforms Introduction

-#### NOTE
+!!! note

     This section of this guide has been adapted from the [Setting Up You Robot using tf](http://wiki.ros.org/navigation/Tutorials/RobotSetup/TF) tutorial in the ROS (1) Navigation documentation.

 Many ROS packages require the transform tree of a robot to be published using the TF2 ROS package.
 A transformation tree defines the relations between different coordinate systems, in terms of translation, rotation, and relative motion.
 To make this more concrete, let us apply an example of a simple robot that has a mobile base with a single laser sensor mounted on top of it.